kunchtler/mj-petite-fleur/src/parser/README.md

 If any changes are made to the parser, they should be recompiled.

+For convenience, we provide a MakeFile in each parser folder.

 TODO : ANTLR4 Installation
 TODO : Automatic compilation when building ?